-One of America's most beloved entertainers, Willie Nelson, turns 83 today.
-He's been writing songs and performing for seven decades, and is the greatest Top CelebStoner for his unbridled marijuana advocacy.
+One of America's most beloved entertainers, Willie Nelson, turns 88 today.
+He's been writing songs and performing for eight decades and is renowned for his unbridled marijuana advocacy.

 Due to Year Two of the Covid pandemic, there will be limited 4/20 activities in 2021.
 Here are 35 scheduled events, either in-person or online, during the 4/20 holiday.